PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Methodologies

 where the weights are scaled to a range of $[0,1]$ and finally normalized to have sum equal to 1:

 Given this set of equations, we look for the ﬁxed/converging point of the framework.
-This is reminiscent of the problem faced by the PageRank algorithm~\cite{page1999pagerank}.
-The detailed equivalent implementation of PR is shown in the Appendix Section~\ref{algo:winrate}.
+This process is reminiscent of the problem faced by the PageRank algorithm~\citep{page1999pagerank}.
+The detailed equivalent implementation of PR is shown in the Algorithm \ref{algo:winrate} in Appendix \ref{sec:detailed_elo}.

+The whole process is simple but effective.
+It automatically adjusts weights for all models and mitigates the self-enhancement bias.
+During the process, every reviewer model’s score is considered instead of only one model itself (Equation 2).
+While a reviewer may favor its outputs, other reviewers’ scores provide a fair balance.
+Additionally, weaker models’ reviewing weights decrease automatically (to near zero) because of the normalization operation.
+Empirical tests showed that fixing the self-weight at zero resulted in poorer performance.